 The beach at Piriapolis is paralleled by a walkway for pedestrians and sightseers, as well as locals taking a lunch break in their vehicles with the doors open to give the breezes a better chance to cool them.

 In the distance are wooded hills that surround the town.
-There is a small port but shopping has been hurt by construction while the town is putting in new streets, sidewalks, and gazebos.
+There is a small port and retail area but shopping has been hurt by construction while the town is putting in new streets, sidewalks, and gazebos.
 To draw tourists and retirees you have to have enough things to do that they want to visit and enough necessities that they choose to stay.

 On a trip to check out its casino, I am greeted by a great swimming pool, immense dining halls, hundreds of rooms on multiple floors.
 In its day, this hotel was the cat’s meow.
 Reviews on Trip Adviser are mixed.
 Some say the hotel is old, moldy, and smells.
 Others say it is a nostalgic trip back to the early part of last century.
 Some say the rooms aren’t clean.
 Others say the staff is attentive.

 Piriapolis is an older, more genteel version of Punta Del Este – a seaside resort town waiting for Christmas visitors to make it bloom again, as it used too.

-We wear our heroes on T shirts.
+We would rather wear our fantasy heroes on T shirts.